Overview of share snapshots for Azure Files

 The share snapshot remains intact after copying, but the base file share is overwritten with a copy of the data that was available in the share snapshot.
 All the restored files count toward "changed content."

-You can copy a file in a share snapshot to a destination with a different name.
+You can copy a file in a share snapshot to a different destination with a different name.
 The resulting destination file is a writable file and not a share snapshot.
+In this case, your base file share will remain intact.

 When a destination file is overwritten with a copy, any share snapshots associated with the original destination file remain intact.